flexera-public/terraform-provider-rightscale/website/docs/d/cm_ssh_key.markdown

 # rightscale_ssh_key

-Use this data source to get the ID of an existing ssh key for use in other resources.
+Use this data source to locate and extract info about an existing [ssh_key](http://reference.rightscale.com/api1.5/resources/ResourceSshKeys.html) to pass to other rightscale resources.
 Define the 'sensitive' view to access the private key material.

 ## Example Usage 1: Basic Usage